 Internships & Serving Society

-Registration for summer internships iis happening now through June 12, 2015.Employers and Community Partners may post Internships and volunteer service on Westmont's Job Spot.
+Registration for summer internships iis now closed .Employers and Community Partners may post Internships and volunteer service on Westmont's Job Spot for fall semester 2015 which begins on August 31st.
 You may both register and post on your first visit.
 The application will serve as a guide so you know what information we need.
 Internship and volunteer service opportunities areapproved on a case by case basis.

 For more information, please contact Ms. Jennifer Taylor, Director of Internships (email@example.com).

 How does a Westmont student earn academic credit for a fall or spring semester internship?
 And, how do you as a community partner get involved?
 Let's start with a definition of an academic internship.